hchan/tachyonsJourney/README.md

 *Game*: Jumping game.

 # Chapter 9 - The smartest man in Earth's History
 As Earth evolved, the most brilliant scientist came to be.
 His name was Albert Einstein.
 He was famous for many scientific discoveries including special relativity and E=mc2.
 He also theorized that the universe wasn't static.
-Mission:  Add Mysterious Force of Gravity and Mysterious Force of Expansion to the universe to the universe model until Einstein is content
+*Mission*:  Add a Mysterious Force of Gravity and Mysterious Force of Expansion to the universe in Einstein's mind until he is content with this model
-Game: Create a 5 / 14 ratio of Mysterious Force of Gravity to Mysterious Force of Expansion This would later be known as Dark Mater (consisting of 25% of the Universe's mass) and Dark Energy (consisting of 70% of the Universe's mass) of the universe Einstein had proposed that the universe was still expanding!!
+*Game*: Create a 5 : 14 ratio of Mysterious Force of Gravity to Mysterious Force of Expansion This would later be known as Dark Mater (consisting of 25% of the Universe's mass) and Dark Energy (consisting of 70% of the Universe's mass) of the universe
+Einstein had proposed that the universe was still expanding!!
 However later, Einstein would call this theory his greatest blunder.
 In truth, his greatest blunder was ... correct

-# Chapter 9 - The War Within The Universe - Dark Matter vs Dark Energy
+# Chapter 11 - The War Within The Universe - Dark Matter vs Dark Energy
 As humans evolved, so did their understanding of the Universe.
 In fact, scientists have even predicted how the universe will end.
 There are 2 great forces in the universe currently at war - Dark Matter and Dark Energy.